LaunchCodeEducation/lchs/src/assignments/coded-messages.rst

 Sample Output
 -------------

-Your output does NOT have to look exactly like the samples, but it should be close.
+Your output does not have to look exactly like the samples, but it should be close.

 ::